 Instead, lead with your compliance strengths.
 Frame your regulatory infrastructure as the most defensible aspect of your business.
 Here's what that narrative sounds like in practice:

-The Compliance-as-Moat Investor Narrative
+The Compliance-as-Moat Investor Narrative (Sample — Do Not Reuse Verbatim)

 "We currently hold MTLs in 12 states representing 68% of the US population, with 6 additional applications in process.
 Our platform operates on a transparent Bank-Vendor BaaS architecture — we have a direct compliance relationship with our sponsor bank, which eliminates the structural risk that caused the Synapse situation.
 Our AML program was independently audited last quarter and received a clean report.
 Any competitor who wants to replicate what we've built today would need at minimum 14 months and $1.5 million in licensing and legal costs before they could process their first transaction in our top markets.
 That's our moat."